-The Data Coordinating Center is funded by multiple research grants and the institutional support of the University of Florida.
-Noteworthy institutions the center is currently receiving funding from include the National Institutes of Health, National Science Foundation, Department of Veteran Affairs, and the Parkinson’s Foundation.
+The RDDC is funded by multiple research grants and the institutional support of the University of Florida.
+Noteworthy institutions that the center is currently receiving funding from include the National Institutes of Health, National Science Foundation, Department of Veteran Affairs, and the Parkinson’s Foundation.

 A study designed to test Randomized Clinical Trials (RCT) of cognitive training (CT) combinations to enhance performance of instrumental activates of daily living (IADL) among persons with mild cognitive impairment (MCI).